opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. note:: All the editing does not affect the file on disk, as it refers only to the way the clip is used in the scene.

-To find a particular section in an audio file, you can examine it by scrubbing it with the current frame cursor, either in the xsheet frame column or in the viewer framebar, or by selecting any section and automatically playing it back together with the animation.
+To find a particular section in an audio file, you can examine it by scrubbing it with the current frame cursor, either in the Xsheet frame column or in the viewer framebar, or by selecting any section and automatically playing it back together with the animation.
 This allows you to easily spot and excerpt the sections you need from an audio file.

 .. tip:: **To select audio clips:**